 Touring Queensland Fund FAQs

-These FAQs seek to support general queries or clarifications required in relation to the Touring Queensland Fund.
-This is a living document that will be updated in response to any key queries AQ receives in relation to this funding opportunity.
+These FAQs support general queries or clarifications regarding the Touring Queensland Fund (TQF).
+This document will continue to be updated in response to any key queries Arts Queensland receives regarding the TQF.

-If this document does not address your specific query, please email investment@arts.qld.gov.au and request for a member of the grants team to contact you.
+If these FAQs do not address your specific query, please email investment@arts.qld.gov.au for assistance.

 1. If I am applying as an individual, can I use the funds to engage and pay myself as a professional artist for the tour?